DianLestariSui/training/README.md

 * Clone the project on your development machine (git clone https://github.com/YourAccountNameHere/training-assignments-simple.git)
 * Open the project in your favorite Java IDE.

-Use BetterCodeHub.com to find refactoring candidates
+Use Better Code Hub to find refactoring candidates
 -----------

 * Go to [BetterCodeHub.com](https://bettercodehub.com) and log in [FREE] with your GitHub account.